 God asked Adam, "Who told you that you were naked?"
 God knew, but He wanted Adam to confess his sin and tell the truth.
 Adam blamed Eve for what had happened and Eve blamed the serpent.
 But God was not interested.
-He power, nor any means whereby he could satisfy God's demand for righteousness.
+He passed judgment on the serpent and on the man and his wife.
+They were sent out of God's presence and out of the garden forever.